We understand the attractiveness of the free version of Google Voice, but is it really benefitting your law firm? Let’s dive into the facts.

 Who Is Using The Free Version Of Google Voice?

 The free version of Google Voice has continued to increase in popularity among small businesses.
 It’s easy to understand why: Small business owners need to save money where they can and will always be on the lookout for ways to do so.
-In fact, the majority of the companies who use this version of Google Voice have less than fifty employees.
+In fact, the majority of the companies that use this version of Google Voice have less than fifty employees.

 Google Voice Is Not Meant To Be Used For Business